Donn Chappellet

 Cyril Donn Chappellet (September 11, 1931 – May 24, 2016) was an American vintner and businessman.
-He was the founder of the Chappellet Winery.
+He was the founder of the Chappellet Vineyard in Napa Valley, California.

 Biography

 Early life and education

 Chappellet was born on September 11, 1931, in Los Angeles, California.
 He graduated with a bachelor of arts in economics from Pomona College in 1954.
 As a student at Pomona College in the early 1950s, he developed an interest in Bordeaux wines, beginning a collection that would influence his future endeavors.

 Early career

 In 1955, following his education, Chappellet co-founded Interstate United Corporation, a food services company that employed 8,000 workers and was listed on the New York Stock Exchange.
 In 1966, at the age of 34, he sold his shares and relocated his family from Los Angeles to Napa Valley's Pritchard Hill.

 Establishment of Chappellet Vineyards

 In 1967, Chappellet founded Chappellet Vineyard on Pritchard Hill, becoming the second winery established in Napa Valley after Prohibition.
 Following the advice of winemaker André Tchelistcheff, he planted vineyards on the high-elevation slopes of Pritchard Hill.
 The initial development involved clearing the land of boulders, scrub, and forest.

 Chappellet died on May 24, 2016, in St. Helena, California, at the age of 84.